-Non-traditional venues may include community centres, gyms, clinics, studios, cafes, shops, clubs, businesses with public access, the offices of community organizations, shopping centres, street-facing windows in commercial buildings, sports arenas, outdoor billboards, sides of buildings, photo trails through parks and other public spaces.
+Non-traditional venues may include community centres, gyms, clinics, studios, cafes, shops, clubs, businesses with public access, the offices of community organizations, libraries, shopping centres, street-facing windows in commercial buildings, sports arenas, outdoor billboards, sides of buildings, photo trails through parks and other public spaces.
 Think outside the box (and walls!).

 How to find a venue:

 - Look around your desired location for possible spaces to fit with your photographic theme and art;

 - Look up art and photography exhibits online in your desired location and check out the venues hosting other exhibits;

 - In previous catalogues, exhibitors can find past participating venues;

 - For 2023, SPARK will assist in finding a venue when possible, please email Festival Director, to discuss Jennifer MacKenzie email@example.com.

 Consider venues with the longest operating hours for maximum exposure of your work.
 Ideally, a minimum of 40 hours a week with at least one day of weekend viewing.
 If your venue is not open on weekends, it still might be possible to arrange with your venue representative one or more weekend viewing dates.
 Viewing times will be published along with each artist’s exhibit listing.
 At most venues, it is not necessary for photographers or their representatives to be present during hours of exhibit unless they choose to do so.
 This is an arrangement the exhibitor must make with their venue representative in advance.

 Very Important: The venue information submitted in the online Venue Agreement Form is what will appear in all mentions of the Venue in the SPARK Photo Festival promotional materials.
 It is recommended that the Venue Representative carefully review the information for accuracy in advance of submitting the form.